Vincent’s scholarships 2019

 Tobermory has won The Vincent’s Mark Lawrence Scholarship for Swimming.
 Last year, he was nominated for Sportsman of the Year and was also awarded the Mark Lawrence Vincent’s Scholarship.

 Annika has won The Vincent’s Avery W Broadbent Scholarship for Sailing at this year’s Vincent’s Club Awards.
-She has been sailing ….
 She is one of the Captains for OUYC (Oxford University Yacht Club).
 Her DPhil project looks at the near-field characterisation of hybrid nanomaterials, polymer films, and tuneable nanocomposites useful for emerging technologies such as photonics sensors and optoelectronics.
 She previously studied Engineering Science at the Technical University of Munich (TUM), Germany.

 Annika explained how she began sailing and what sailing at Oxford is like: